realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     - Also known as "branching" or "conditional jump" or "loop"

   - ## Variables
-    - Just named memory locations that are used to store data, sometimes called "fields" or "attributes" or "properties"
+    - Are just named memory locations that are used to store data, sometimes called "fields," "attributes," or "properties"
-    - The data is a representation of something else, like a number or a letter, or a color, or a sound, or an address
+    - The data is a representation of something else, like a number or a letter, or maybe a color, or an address for another location in memory
     - Variables are a convenient way to give a name to a location in memory
+    - The "name" of the variable is used to by the assembler to access the "value" of the variable, instead of the "address" of the variable in memory.
+    - The naming is solely for the convenience of the human programmer, the machine doesn't care what the variable is called or that it even has a name.
+This is just a way to reduce the complexity of the program for the human programmer.

   - ## Subroutines
     - Usually mnemonic CALL